deepbot86/Seq2SeqDistill/readme.md

     --optimizer: The optimizer for training.
 Default is 'adamw_torch'.

-Please note that if you are using a custom trained model, you should provide the local path of the model and set the corresponding Hugging Face model name to None.
-Similarly, if you are using a local dataset, you should provide the local path of the dataset and set the Hugging Face dataset name to None.
+Please note that if you are using a custom trained model, you should provide the local path of the model.
+Similarly, if you are using a local dataset(or custom tokenizer), you should provide the local path of the dataset(tokenizer).

 ## How to Run